The following are descriptions of the available scholarships from the San Angelo Area Foundation:

 Mr. and Mrs. X B Cox, Jr. created this fund as a memorial to Mrs. Cox's parents, John Henry White, Jr. and Lula Virginia Ball White.
 The Whites were hard working stewards of the land in the first half of the 20th century, spending most of their lives in East Texas.
 This scholarship is focused towards helping a graduate student pursue a medical career in cancer research or heart disease research.

 Fund provides a scholarship to a junior at Angelo State University with at least 75 semester hours at ASU and who plans to graduate from that institution.

 Louis and Eddie Mae were ranchers in West Texas.
 Their children have established this fund in their memory to award scholarships to students coming from a West Texas agricultural and rural background who will attend a Texas or New Mexico college or university.

 Woolworth Scholarship Fund

 Established by the estate of May and Elizabeth Woolworth, who were both SAISD science teachers during the first half of the 20th century.
-Following their wishes, fund may award scholarships annually to students, nominated by a SAISD science teacher, who will graduate in the top 10% of their class, who have taken science classes their junior and senior years, and who will major in the sciences in college.
+Scholarships are awarded annually to students that excelled in science, ranked in the top 10% of their class, demonstrated accomplishment and rigor of taken science classes, indicated desire to major in science in college.